-Tutorial: Azure Active Directory single sign-on (SSO) integration with FCM HUB
+Tutorial: Azure Active Directory SSO integration with FCM HUB

-In this tutorial, you'll learn how to integrate FCM HUB with Azure Active Directory (Azure AD).
+In this tutorial, you learn how to integrate FCM HUB with Azure Active Directory (Azure AD).
 When you integrate FCM HUB with Azure AD, you can:

 - Control in Azure AD who has access to FCM HUB.